PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 variable: it should be easy to find the treatment in the paper based on the name in the database.
-The treatment name does not have to indicate the level of treatment used in a particular treatment - this information will be included in management table.
+The treatment name does not have to indicate the level of treatment used in a particular treatment - this information will be included in the management table.

-It is essential that a control group be identified with each study.
-If there is no experimental manipulation, there is only one treatment.
+It is essential that a control group is identified with each study.
+If there is no experimental manipulation, then there is only one treatment.
 In this case, the treatment should be named 'observational' and listed as control.